 Install Carbon Monoxide Detectors On Every Floor In Your Home

 Another nice alternative is to install carbon monoxide detectors.
-These are basically devices that are odorless, colorless, tasteless and ones that can be a byproduct of many appliances found in your home (stoves, hot water heaters, grills and fireplaces).
+This harmful gas is odorless, colorless, tasteless and can be a byproduct of many different appliances found in your home (stoves, hot water heaters, grills and fireplaces).

 Carbon monoxide detectors should be installed on every floor in your home to alert you if there are any high levels of CO in your home.
 Just place them close to your bedrooms so that you are more likely to hear the alarm when sleeping – and make sure to change their batteries regularly.